junxit/us-congress-bills-112/metadata.md

 - 2011-07-21 — Senate amendment agreed to: Amendment SA 580 agreed to in Senate by Unanimous Consent.
 - 2011-07-21 — Senate amendment proposed (on the floor): Amendment SA 580 proposed by Senator Whitehouse for Senator Murray.(consideration: CR S4810; text: CR S4810)
 - 2011-07-21 — Senate amendment submitted
+- 2011-07-22 — Message on Senate action sent to the House.
+- 2011-07-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2011-07-25 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+1383.
+- 2011-07-25 — Mr. Miller (FL) moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H5471-5472)
+- 2011-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-26 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 638). (consideration: CR H5507-5508; text as House agreed to Senate amendment: CR 7/25/2012 H5471-5472)
+- 2011-07-26 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 638).(consideration: CR H5507-5508; text as House agreed to Senate amendment: CR 7/25/2012 H5471-5472)
+- 2011-07-28 — Presented to President.
+- 2011-07-28 — Presented to President.
+- 2011-08-03 — Became Public Law No: 112-26.
+- 2011-08-03 — Became Public Law No: 112-26.
+- 2011-08-03 — Signed by President.
+- 2011-08-03 — Signed by President.